 How to Register to Vote and/or Update Your Voter Registration

-The last day to register to vote before the Primary in Kansas is July 17.
+The last day to register to vote before the General Election in Kansas is October 16.
 You can register to vote online at ksvotes.org or visit your County Election Office.
-You can also call your Election Office to find out how to register by mail (they send you a voter registration form to mail in).
+You can also call your Election Office and they will send you a voter registration form to mail in.
 If you have moved or changed your name, you need to update your registration.
-You can also print out the Federal Voter Registration Application (pictured at left) and mail it in to your local election office.
+You can also print out the Federal Voter Registration Application (pictured below) and mail it in to your local election office.

 Verify your voter registration.

 Evaluate the candidates.
 How do you go about comparing and judging the candidates?
 It is possible to move beyond a candidate’s image to the substance of a campaign.
 This seven step guide is designed to help you judge a candidate.
 You can also consult VOTE411.org for information on all races in Kansas.
 VOTE411.org is a free website provided by the League of Women Voters of Kansas.